rwongmath/rwongmath.github.io/my_collections/_courses_taught/Math_102.md

 The goals of the course are that you:

-* Acquire an understanding of the properties of abstract vector spaces, and develop the ability to prove (or find counterexamples) to mathematical statements.
+* Build your toolbox for integration; study the behavior of the infinite; and learn how to quantify the accuracy of your approximations.
 * Develop the reasoning and questioning skills needed to explore these (mathematical) topics and apply them to real-life situations.
 * Develop the collaboration and communication skills needed to convey your (mathematical) ideas.